ENTREPENEURSHIP - BBS204

 10. Launching a Venture

-Collect and analyze different newspaper articles which refer either to:
+Collect and analyse different newspaper articles which refer either to:

 • the impact of entrepreneurship on the economy